AIX FAQ / How To (Under construction)

 Communications Applications and Services - NFS - Remove a Directory from Exports List

-# command line:
+# or on the command line:

 /usr/sbin/rmnfsexp -d '/fsold' '-B'